 Desk research can support consumer intelligence by helping you define various audience segments and how to market to them.
 These insights can help you develop content and creative assets on the right topics and in the right formats, as well as share them in the best channels to reach your audience.

-Emerging technologies like Meltwater's integrated suite of solutions have a strong impact on desk research, helping you streamline how you find and vet data to support your desired topics.
+Emerging technologies like Meltwater's consumer intelligence platform have a strong impact on desk research, helping you streamline how you find and vet data to support your desired topics.

 Using a combination of data science, AI, and market research expertise, Meltwater offers the largest media database of its kind to help marketers learn more about their audience and how to connect with them.
-Millions of real-time data points cover all niches, topics, and industries, giving you the on-demand insights you need.
+Millions of continuously updated data points help marketers monitor conversations, identify trends, and understand audience behavior across industries.

 Our clients use Meltwater for desk research to measure audience sentiment and identify audience segments as well as to conduct competitor analysis, social listening, and brand monitoring, all of which benefit from real-time data.